nyusterndatabootcamp/book/py-fun1.md

 The challenge and beauty of writing computer programs is that we need to be precise.
 If we mistype anything, the program won't work.
 Or it might seem to work, but the output won't be what we expect.
 In formal terms, the **syntax** -- the set of rules governing the language -- is less flexible than natural language (English, for example).

 We mix Python concepts with an introduction to **Jupyter** which also comes with its own features (outside of the Python ecosystem).
 A key feature of Jupyter notebooks is the ability to mix text with code.
-The text component is **Markdown** which is a text fromating language (you provide the text, it makes the style) that can easily be converted into HTML.
+The text component is [**Markdown** which is a text formatting language](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) (you provide the text, it makes the style) that can easily be converted into HTML.
 May be **mtwn** but its ok!

 ## Jupyter essentials